webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Web Components/WebComponent Class.md

 You will get following benefits by extending this class:
 - `this.ready(promise)` method to mark the component as ready after the initialization is done
-    - waits for the `Promise` to resolve before marking the component as ready
+    - waits for the `Promise` to resolve before marking the component as ready and firing the `web-component-ready` event.
     - if `Promise` is not provided the component is marked as ready immediately unless other calls to `this.ready()` are pending with `Promise`.
 E.g. you can make multiple calls to `this.ready()` with `Promise` and the component will be marked as ready only after all `Promise`s are resolved.
 - `this.loadContent()` method to load HTML and embed it in your component
     - optionally executes embedded JavaScripts